-- The following 4 axioms characterize this representation:

-- 1. two restricted Pareto conditions,

-- 2. a violation of Pareto indifference,

-- 3. a rationality axiom.
+- The following axioms characterize this representation: - 1. two restricted Pareto conditions, - 2. a violation of Pareto indifference, - 3. a tentative technical axiom.
+(We are still working on this axiom.)

 Outline of the Remaining Part

 - 1. Preliminary clarifications on DLR preferences

 - 2. A benchmark Pareto indifference

 - 2.1 An impossibility theorem

 - 2.2 Discussion

 - 3. Our axioms

 - 3.1 Two axioms from the above discussion

 - 3.2 Two further axioms

 - 4. Representation theorem